-Spearfishing can be a fun spin on the traditional pole-and-string.
+Spearfishing with a hawaiian Sling can be a fun spin on the traditional pole-and-string.
 It requires precision, accuracy, and a little more hunting skill than fishing from a seated position.
-Though there are many different ways to Spearfish, one of the most common and successful methods is the classic Hawaiian sling.

 The Hawaiian Sling Spear